 Physical education classes and programs prepare students to teach proper exercise techniques and nutrition.
 Online courses in physical education introduce students to methods for instructing people of different ages on fitness and general health.
+Both fully online and blended programs are available; the blended programs may require some in-person training.
 Students looking for training in physical education can earn a bachelor's, master's or doctoral degree.
 Some individual online courses are also available as continuing education to existing physical education instructors.

 Online courses can be completed through colleges and universities accredited by the U.S. Department of Education.
 Some of the more common online classes found in a physical education program are detailed below.

 This online course on sports psychology is commonly required for any individual pursuing a degree in physical education.
 Students learn about mental techniques for maintaining motivation and managing emotions during athletic competitions or sporting events.
 Course materials also incorporate information and techniques for counseling athletes.

 Students in this online course focus on various theories and skills for coaching athletes in individual or team settings.
 Along with sports psychology and nutrition, this course also covers leadership theories and practice planning.

 Quantifying students' performance in online physical education courses differs significantly from traditional academic classes.
 This physical education course teaches about statistical methods and techniques for evaluating students.
 Online lectures also concentrate on tools used to measure athletic performance.

 Childhood Motor Development

 Concentrating on the development of human movement, this class incorporates a wide range of subjects, such as kinesiology and neurology.
 Students in online childhood motor development courses also learn about child psychology.
 Special attention in this course is paid to factors impacting an individual's motor skills throughout the life cycle.